How to boost your energy on a plant-based diet

 Feeling energetic is our birthright, and if you’re feeling sluggish then your diet could be to blame.

-Nutrients for sustained energy
+Nutrients you need for sustained energy

 Depending on the results of your assessment, you may decide to start prioritising your diet to ensure you get enough nutrient-dense foods to give you sustained energy throughout the day, and paying closer attention to the nutrients you currently consume.